 It is not just when its handle_call/2 terminates abnormally or returns an invalid reply that a handler gets deleted.
 An abnormal termination in any of its callbacks will also result in deletion.
 The event manager and other handlers are not affected.
-This differs from other behaviours in that the event handler is silently removed, without any notifications being sent to the event manager's supervisor.
-What also differs from other behaviours is that the event manager will by default trap exits.
-The assumption is that event managers are added and removed dynamically and independently of each other, and as a result, a crash should not affect anything in its surrounding environment.
+This differs from other behaviors in that the event handler is silently removed, without any notifications being sent to the event manager's supervisor.
+What also differs from other behaviors is that the event manager will by default trap exits.
+The assumption is that event managers are added and removed dynamically and independently of each other, and as a result, a crash should not affect anything in its surrounding environment (see Figure 7-7).
 While fault isolation is a good property, failing silently isn't.

 Figure 7-7.
-Handler Crash
+Handler crash